 The REI Ruckpack is also a favorite in this category.
 With the option to front or top-load and tons of useful organizational pockets, this pack is a pleasure to pack, unpack, and repack.

 In regards to electronics, we found that laptop sleeves placed on the back panel are the easiest to access when removing items in the airport security line.
-The Porter, Allpa, Seon Cargo, and Peak Design packs all make removing electronics on the fly quick and simple without compromising security.
+The Porter, Allpa, Seon Cargo, Topo Global, and Peak Design packs all make removing electronics on the fly quick and simple without compromising security.

-Speaking of electronics, it's always a good idea to pay attention to the specifics of how your tech-focused gear will fit in a bag.
+Speaking of electronics, it's always a good idea to pay attention to how your tech-focused gear will fit in a bag.
 From location to padding to organization, consider what devices you like to have with you and how organized and accessible they will be when you're on the move.
 A notable layout that we liked is the PowerPocket on the Thule Subterra.
 This area has a slit for your charging cables to feed through with well-conceived interior organization, ideal for smaller electronics.

 Volume to Weight Ratio